Where can I find cosmetics?

 There are Heavy, Medium and Light Armour Smiths in many towns and regions in Middle Earth.
 All selling different levels and types of armour for just a few silvers.
 Go there and try it on with ctrl+left mouseclick!
 It really looks different on your own character and with another dye colour applied to it.
 Armour purchased from armour smiths does not bind to character.

-Special cosmetic items are offered by the reputation vendors in: Michel Delving, Bree, Thorin’s Hall, Rivendell, Sûri-Kylä (Forochel), Talan Fanuidhol (Lothlórien), Thangúlhad (Mirkwood) and Stangard (Great River).
+Special cosmetic items are offered by the reputation vendors in: Michel Delving, Bree, Thorin’s Hall, Rivendell, Sûri-Kylä (Forochel), Talan Fanuidhol (Lothlórien), Thangúlhad (Mirkwood), Stangard (Great River) and Forlaw (Wildermore).
 Reputation cosmetics can only be purchased at the corresponding reputation level.

 Every festival usually offers several cosmetic items to barter for.
 These items do not bind to character.
 The Yule Festival in winter has a questline with specific cosmetic rewards.
 During the Anniversary festival in April you can find them in boxes that you barter for tokens.
 These boxes can contain some very unique cosmetics such as Elven Circlet or Short Elven Robe, or sleeveless/short-sleeved versions of more common cosmetics.